multiversx/mx-docs/docs/integrators/snapshotless-observing-squad.md

 NODE_EXTRA_FLAGS="-log-save -operation-mode snapshotless-observer"
 ```

-After that, you can resume the normal Observer Squad installation steps.
+After that, you can resume the normal Observing Squad installation steps.

 ### Converting a normal Observing Squad to a Snapshotless Observing Squad